The Sovereign SDK Book

 - We are using multidimensional gas units and prices.

-- We are using a dynamic gas target.
+- We plan to using a dynamic gas target.
 Otherwise, the rollups built with Sovereign's SDK follow the EIP-1559 specification by default.

 - Rollup transactions specify a